lammps/lammps/doc/src/pair_mliap.rst

 """""""""""

 Pair style *mliap* provides a general interface to families of machine-learning interatomic potentials.
-It provides separate definitions of the interatomic potential functional form (*model*) and the geometric quantities that characterize the atomic positions (*descriptor*).
+It allows separate definitions of the interatomic potential functional form (*model*) and the geometric quantities that characterize the atomic positions (*descriptor*).
 By defining *model* and *descriptor* separately,